PIA VPN review

 OpenVPN (UDP) | High | High | Medium |

-PIA is a secure VPN provider, however, it wouldn’t top our most secure VPNs list.
-This VPN has customizable encryption levels and works on RAM-only servers, but is based in a privacy-unfriendly jurisdiction.
+PIA is a secure VPN provider, however, it wouldn’t be at the top of my most secure VPNs list.
+This VPN has customizable encryption levels and works on RAM-only servers, but is based in a privacy-unfriendly jurisdiction – the US, which belongs to the Five Eyes alliance.

-When using Private Internet Access with the OpenVPN protocol, it’s up to you to set the level of encryption – or else it will be left on the default AES-128 (CBC).
+When using PIA VPN with the OpenVPN protocol, it’s up to you to set the level of encryption.
 So, here are your choices once you open the Connections tab:

 - AES-128 (GCM)